swali-unc/comp520-pa-starter/README.md

-# comp520-pa1-starter
+# comp520-pa-starter

-Starter code for PA1
+Starter code for PA1 has been uploaded.